How to Make a Pretty Pouf

-With a can-do attitude, and $50, you can create an on-trend accent for your home.
-Our step-by-step guide shows you how to make a pouf that's charming and practical that can serve as an ottoman or pouf seating.
+With a can-do attitude and $50, you can create an on-trend accent for your home.
+Our step-by-step guide shows you how to make a pouf that's charming and practical.

-- 1 old light solid-color bed sheet -- any size (or 3 yards of 45-inch-wide muslin)
+- 1 old lightweight solid-color bed sheet—any size (or 3 yards of 45-inch-wide muslin)

 - Straight pins